 COVER COPY (Synopsis):

-Two close friends, Mitch Bradley and Ray Doyle, best friends since childhood, embark together (but somewhat secretly) into the world of politics.
+Two close friends, Mitch and Ray, best friends since childhood, embark together (but somewhat secretly) into the world of politics.
 Mitch, a popular (but troubled) Political Science professor and Ray, an ambitious (but naive) civil rights attorney, decide to team-up and make Ray the ideal politician.
 But along the way, they find out the hard way what Mitch has known for years and what Ray refuses to believe: The way politics actually works.

-This novel explores the deep underbelly of the political process, the shattering of ideals, personal sacrifice, personal delusion, and the battle within all people of deciding between what is necessary and what is right…
+This novel explores the deep hidden underbelly of the political process, the shattering of ideals, personal sacrifice, personal delusion, and the battle within all people of deciding between what is necessary and what is right…

 …and what is neither, and what is both.